-The Solway Lass, a brief history
+The Solway Lass, a Brief History

 Constructed in 1902 in Holland, she was originally named Stina.
 She was renamed Adolf from 1905 and worked primarily throughout the Baltic Sea.
-During World War 1 she was taken as a prize of war by the British.
-From there her role as a Q-ship, (a decoy for enemy submarines) carried on until the end of the war.
-Upon the warâ€™s end she was sold to a coal merchant in Liverpool.
-She was sold again in 1924 to a Scottish Shipping Company, located in the Solway Firth.
+During World War I she was taken as a prize of war by the British, whereupon she became a Q-ship, or a decoy for enemy submarines.
+From there her carried on until the end of the war.
+Upon the warâ€™s end she was sold to a coal merchant in Liverpool, where is worked until 1924 when she was sold again to a Scottish Shipping Company, located in the Solway Firth.
 Here she was named Solway Lass for the first time.
 She had a new engine installed and she worked carrying coal and other supplies between Scotland, Ireland and Britain.

-Named Solway Lass again, she sailed Sydney Harbour as a pleasure cruise vessel and took part in the first fleet re-enactment that celebrated 200 years of Australian colonisation.
+She was named Solway Lass again, and began sailing Sydney Harbour as a pleasure cruise vessel and took part in the first fleet re-enactment that celebrated 200 years of Australian colonisation.
 From there she was sailed north to the Whitsunday Islands, where she now works as one of the areaâ€™s most famous and recognisable vessels, running three day cruises throughout the Whitsunday Islands and Great Barrier Reef.
 Her history is remembered by her crew and her guests today will often be told of her rich life and wide travels.